-There’s more eerie goings on in the village of Pluckley, near Ashford, which was named as Britain’s ‘most haunted village’ and is home to more spooks than you can wave a Ouija board at.
+There’s more eerie goings on in the village of Pluckley, near Ashford, which was named as Britain’s ‘most haunted village’ and is home to more spooks than you can wave an Ouija board at.

-It is said that there is between 12-16 apparitions present around the village, including; phantom of a headmaster that can be found walking the grounds, in St Nicholas’s Church a flickering light can sometimes be seen and knocking can be heard.
+It is said that there are between 12-16 apparitions present around the village, including; the phantom of a headmaster that can be found walking the grounds, in St Nicholas’s Church a flickering light can sometimes be seen and knocking can be heard.
 This is believed to be Lady Dearing, legend says she was buried in three lead coffins to try and prevent her decay.

 There is also the Screaming Woods, where the blood-curdling cries of those who have met their end after becoming lost in the woods can be heard.
 The apparition of a dying highwayman has also been reported in what is now known as Fright Corner.

 People have also reported spirits (and not just those in the optics) in the Black Horse.
 Visitors have claimed an invisible phantom moves glasses on the bar and purses and items of clothing have gone missing.

 New Beach Holiday Park is a 34-minute drive from Pluckley and is near the town of Dymchurch.
 It has a fantastic indoor heated pool; Loopy Club and adventure play area and are in a perfect location to explore the rest of Kent.

 Cannock Chase is a popular location for mountain bikers and outdoor enthusiasts due to its stunning location in the West Midlands countryside.
 It’s also popular with ghost hunters and paranormal investigators and is known as one of the most haunted places in the UK.